CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

             self.maxAbsLambdaX = 10

         def start(self):
+            # creating 5 "vertical" compartmental cells that are separated from each other in the x direction
+            # each compartmental consists of 5 compartments that have cell type ids: 1, 2, 2, 2, 1 respectively
             self.create_arranged_cells(x_s=25, y_s=25, size=5, cell_type_ids=[1, 2, 2, 2, 2, 1])
             self.create_arranged_cells(x_s=40, y_s=25, size=5, cell_type_ids=[1, 2, 2, 2, 2, 1])